 - Use a different microSD card.

 - or -

 - Reformat your card.
+(Follow the instructions that came with the microSD Card.)

 Note: The formatting procedure erases all the data on the microSD card, after which the files CANNOT be retrieved.
 To prevent the loss of important data, please check the contents before you format the microSD card.